LieART -- A Mathematica Application for Lie Algebras and Representation Theory: Download and Installation

 Start Mathematica and in the front end select the menu entry \nextstep{$\mathtt{\;\to\;}$}

 \texttt{File}\nextstep\texttt{Install\ldots}

-In the appearing dialog select \texttt{Application} as \texttt{Type of Item to Install} and the archive file in the open file dialog from \texttt{Source}.
+In the appearing dialog select \texttt{Application} as \texttt{Type of Item to Install} and the tar.gz file in the open file dialog from \texttt{Source}.
+(It is not necessary to decompress the tar.gz archive since Mathematica does this automatically.)
 Choose whether you want to install LieART for an individual user or system wide.
 For a system-wide installation you might be asked for the superuser password.